spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/catalog/products/manage-abstract-products/create-abstract-products-and-product-bundles.md

 ## Prerequisites

-To create product variants of abstract products, [create at least one super attribute](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/attributes/create-product-attributes.html).
+To be able to create [product variants](/docs/scos/user/features/{{page.version}}/product-feature-overview/product-feature-overview.html#abstract-products-and-product-variants) of the abstract product, [create at least one super attribute](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/attributes/create-product-attributes.html).

 Each section contains reference information.
-Make sure to review it before you start, or look up the necessary information as you go through the process.
+Make sure to look up the necessary information as you go through the process.

 ## Define general settings